ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 ### Licensing notes
 {: #vc_nsx-t_orderinginstance-licensing-notes}

-* A license with a minimum of eight CPUs is required, which is for four servers with two CPUs per server.
+* The minimum number of licenses for BYOL that are required depends on the number of CPUs per server and the number of servers in the order.
 The license choice for each VMware component applies to the base instance and to any ESXi servers that you add to the instance later.
 Ensure that your license supports future capacity expansion in your infrastructure.
 * The minimum license editions are indicated on the user interface.
 If different component editions are supported, you can select the edition that you want.
 You are responsible to ensure that the license key provided is correct for each VMware component selected.
 * For vSphere, a license charge is incurred at the time of order, but the license charge is then credited to your account.
 * You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.